centreon/centreon-documentation/versioned_docs/version-22.04/security/user-data-storage/gdpr-compliance.md

 title: GDPR compliance
 ---

-## Information for Centreon users to plan their GDPR compliance

-In a Managed Service Provider (MSP) context, the Centreon platform provides a monitoring service to the provider's customers.
+> This content is intended for users of Centreon in a Managed Service Provider (MSP) context.

 ## Storage of user identification information